Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Remaining loan balance

-Your amortization schedule will show you exactly how much of your total mortgage payment is going toward your principal and how much is going toward interest.
+Your amortization schedule will show you exactly how much of your total mortgage payments is going toward your principal and how much is going toward interest.
 During the early years of a mortgage, a larger portion of your mortgage payment will likely go toward your interest.
 As you continue to make timely payments, the interest portion will steadily decrease, while the portion going toward the principal will increase.

-How To Calculate An Amortization Schedule
+Example Of An Amortization Schedule

 As you can see from the table above, your mortgage payment stays the same year after year, but the principal component increases while the interest portion decreases.
 This trend keeps up until your entire loan amount is paid off.